For my entire teaching career so far, I've been a classroom-based teacher.

 You’ll learn from experiencing a new culture and you’ll make new friends along the way.

-You’ll also get to eat new and interesting food, see amazing sights that you’ve never seen before and travel, travel, travel.
+You’ll get to eat new and interesting food, see amazing sights that you’ve never seen before and travel, travel, travel.

 It really depends on your outlook on life, and what drives you as a person.